 Yet, when you attach many similar photos, there is a high risk that you miss a picture or add incorrect photos.
-For example, I want to email 5 photos of my roses from my garden to a friend.
+For example, I want to send 5 photos of my roses from my garden to a friend.
 The files are called almost identical: rose1, rose2, rose3, etc. Flowers on all pictures look pretty alike, they mostly are red or pink.
-When I add a lot of images as Gmail attachments, it’s hard for me to tell if I did everything correctly or not.
+When I add a lot of images as attachments, it’s hard for me to tell if I did everything correctly or not.
 Fortunately, it’s not a big deal to make mistakes in chat with friends or family.
-In the worst case, my friend will thank me for sending one and the same picture many times and I’ll have to write “Ignore my previous email”.
+In the worst case, my friend will thank me for sending one and the same picture many times and I’ll have to write “Ignore my previous message”.

 Nethertheless, such silly mistakes look unprofessional and irritating for business communication, don’t they?
 Imagine, you’re about to send a scan of a signed contract with 25 pages.
-Or as a student you should email your project results to your school teacher.
+Or as a student you should send your project results to your school teacher.
 Each page has some text and nothing more.
-You need to attach 25 images in Gmail without making a mistake.
+You need to attach 25 images without making a mistake.
 Surely, your customer or professor won’t appreciate checking whether images are right or wrong.

 1. Click the three dots sign next to the trash button at the bottom right corner of your draft